-- > the overall investment strategy ensuring that Credendo GSR holds sufficient cash and deposit holdings and an additional buffer from highly liquid financial investments (with minimum standards on credit risk for securities) to meet its obligations as they fall due - besides resources from net cash-inflows - > forecasting relevant cash-flows, especially related to premiums and claim payments and the reinsurers' part therein (a cash settlement for the reinsurers' share of larger losses may be demanded).
+- > the overall investment strategy ensuring that Credendo GSR holds sufficient cash and deposit holdings and an additional buffer from highly liquid financial investments (with minimum standards on credit risk for securities) to meet its obligations as they fall due besides resources from net cash-inflows - > forecasting relevant cash-flows, especially related to premiums and claim payments and the reinsurers' part therein (a cash settlement for the reinsurers' share of larger losses may be demanded).

-Taking into account available resources and existing untapped sources of funding, and the fact that the company has no borrowings or significant financial liabilities, stress testing on liquidity risk is not part of the ORSA.
 The strategic liquidity management reflects that the risk of liquidity needs not being met on a longer-term basis is firmly mitigated by the fact that Credendo GSR is client with various major banks, that are sufficiently diversified sources of funding - but today no such loans are outstanding.
-Given the untapped debt capacity, no liquidity contingency plan has yet been formalised.
+Liquidity stress testing is part of the ORSA.
+Given the level of highly liquid assets that remains sufficient in stressed situations and the untapped debt capacity, nocontingency plan has yet been formalised.
 As the Company has no (non-)derivative financial liabilities, no maturity analysis as required by IFRS 7 Financial Instruments §39 is disclosed.

-The total amount of the expected profit included in future premiums is equal to 1.7 mio EUR net.
+The total amount of the expected profit included in future premiums is equal to 3.5 mio EUR net.